jessiepelosi/ferntxms/Phylotranscriptomics/Phylotranscriptomics.md

 ## 3. Filter Orthologs

-We used the custom bash script <i>get_orthogroups.sh </i>to filter for single- and multi-copy orthogroups which contained a certain proportion of the input taxa.
+We used the custom bash script `get_orthogroups.sh` to filter for single- and multi-copy orthogroups which contained a certain proportion of the input taxa.
 The input for this script is a list of unique identifiers (denoted by the `-l` flag), the orthogroup fasta file (denoted by the `-f` flag), whether you want single- or multi-copy orthogroups (either `Y` or `N` for the `-s` flag), and the proption of taxa you wish to filter for (0 to 1, denoted by `-p` flag).

 ```
 bash get_orthogroups.sh -l [list_of_taxon_identifiers.txt] -f [OG.fasta] -s [Y/N] -p [0 to 1]